Choyumii/ID-Assignment-1---Chong-Yue-Ming/README.md

 ✓

-# ● the project's documentation describes the design work undertaken for this project
+# ● the project's documentation describes the design work undertaken for this project and the reasoning behind it

-# #and the reasoning behind it
+✓

 # ● wireframes, mockups, diagrams, etc., created as part of the design process are

 Included in GitHub, Assignment 1 > posters

-##### Credit & Reference
+##### Credit & References

 For swipers on the home page + navigation bar https://www.youtube.com/watch?v=1CWw4SgcGbw&t=1124s&ab_channel=DailyWebDesign